ammarsubei/Shell/README.md

   * `command > filename` redirects the output of command to filename, overwriting existing contents of filename
   * `command >> filename` redirects the output of command to filename, appending to existing contents of filename
   * `command < filename` redirects command to read its input from filename
-4. Supports changing current directory
+4. Supports changing current working directory
-5. **Does not** support multiple child processes
 6. **Does not** support background processes
 7. **Does not** support command pipes